|

 stark against the remnants of yesterdays snowfall,

-the cats and dogs level vapour trails
+the cats and dogs level

 into emptiness, and their pee runs.